 Now, I haven’t actually worked out THE trick for all airlines as to when the best time is to book.
-But for Copenhagen I booked mid Oct for New Year with EasyJet, so 10 weeks in advance, and paid £105.
+But for London-Copenhagen I booked mid Octpber for New Year with EasyJet, so 10 weeks in advance, and paid £105.

-By the time it got to the week before the flights had gone up to £250+, so booking in advance particularly over a popular time (holiday) is a smart idea and can save you lots of £££.
+By the time it got to the week before the flights had gone up to £250+, so booking in advance particularly over a popular time (public holidays and school holidays in particular) is a smart idea and can save you lots of £££.

 A lot of airlines will ‘get you’ with the additional cost of taking hold luggage.
 For a short city break, like our 3-dayer to CPH, you don’t need much so we opted for just the hand luggage and MADE it work.

-When it get to 24 hours before your flight you can check in and the system will allocate your seats for you.On the way out we were meant to be sat apart but there were actually some spare plane seats together, and on the way back the system gave us seats together.
+When it get to 24 hours before your flight you can check in and the system will allocate your seats forthe way out we were meant to be sat apart but there were actually some spare plane seats together, and on the way back the system gave us seats together.

-So we got what we wanted and saved a joint – £14.
+So we got what we wanted and saved £14 between us.
+Every little helps.

 Remember to pack things like, iPhone chargers, travel adaptors, toothpaste, umbrellas, gloves and scarfs before you come.

-It’s the little things you are more likely to forget, and you don’t want to sting your spending money by having to go out and buy them in Copenhagen (which won’t be cheap!).
+It’s the little things you are more likely to forget, and you don’t want to burn your spending money by having to go out and buy them in Copenhagen (which won’t be cheap!).

-Unless you have one of these special cards where the transaction fee doesn’t exist then, for a short break, take exchanged DKK with you.
+Unless you have one of these special cards where the transaction fee doesn’t exist, such as Revolut or Monzo, take exchanged DKK with you.

 ATM’s won’t give a great exchange rate, the bank will charge you and the ATM will charge you so it soon adds up.

-If you don’t want to carry money around with you, leave some in the safe back at your accommodation and just take enough for the day.
+If you don’t want to carry money around with you, leave some in the safe back at your accommodation and just take enough with you for the day.

 Find somewhere that fits with your budget.

-Make sure you spend a little time doing your research before you go ahead and book.Just because somewhere is cheap it doesn’t mean its the best option.
-If e.g. the location is far away from the centre and breakfasts aren’t included you need to factor in the transport and eating costs… time and inconvenience too!
+Make sure you spend a little time doing your research before you go ahead andbecause somewhere is cheap it doesn’t mean it’s the best option.
+If e.g. the location is far away from the centre and breakfasts aren’t included you need to factor in the transport and eating costs… as well as the time and inconvenience!

-No matter how hungry you are, if you are really wanting to save money then shop around a bit before you choose your restaurant – particularly in touristy spots.
+No matter how hungry you are, if you really want to save money then shop around a bit before you choose your restaurant – particularly in touristy spots.

 On our first day we visited the popular spot of ‘Nyhavn’ where we walked straight into a restaurant on the canal serving italian dishes between 130 DKK and 260 DKK (£13 and £26).